filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_05/notes_05.md

 <h2>Week 5: Understand SQL commands and components</h2>

 <b>SQL Commands:</b>
 <p>An SQL command, is essentially the action you're trying to take (e.g., SELECT, INSERT), and is typically found at the start of a query or statement.
-There are four categories or classes of SQL Command: DDL (Data Definition Language), DML (Data Manipulation Language), DCL (Data Control Language), and TCL (Transaction Control Language).
+There are five categories or classes of SQL Command: DDL (Data Definition Language), DML (Data Manipulation Language), DQL (Data Query Language), DCL (Data Control Language), and TCL (Transaction Control Language).
 </p>
 <ul><li>Example: DML (ie. INSERT, UPDATE, DELETE), DQL (ie. SELECT), etc.</li></ul>